How to Repaint a Metal Patio Bench

 Step 6: Primer Coating

 Spray a coat of metal primer on the benches.
-It is better to apply a coat of primer for better protection, particularly, if the metal is corroded excessively.
+It is better to apply a coat of primer for protection, particularly, if the metal is corroded excessively.

 Step 7: Repainting the Benches